ghc-proposals/ghc-proposals/proposals/0000-template.rst

 Effect and Interactions
 -----------------------
-Detail how the proposed change addresses the original problem raised in the motivation.
+Your proposed change addresses the issues raised in the motivation.
+Explain how.

-Discuss possibly contentious interactions with existing language or compiler features.
+Also, discuss possibly contentious interactions with existing language or compiler features.
+Complete this section with potential interactions raised during the PR discussion.

 Costs and Drawbacks